Some of our services have changed. Please see our services update page for more details

 As an employer, you should consider whether a worker returning to work after illness and absence should return to a dayshift pattern as part of their rehabilitation until they are fit to return to shift work.

-You can find out more on how to manage shift work on the Health and Safety Executive website.
+You can find out more about how to manage shift work on the Health and Safety Executive website.

 Personal safety and shift working